-Applying for a short term health insurance plan is fast and easy, and only takes approximately 24-hours to obtain coverage.
-It’s also network-free, meaning you can see any physician or clinic you wish, without worrying about a particular doctor being in- or out-of-network.
+Applying for a short-term health insurance plan is fast and easy.
+It only takes approximately 24 hours to obtain coverage.
+These plans are generally network-free, meaning you can see any physician or clinic you wish, without worrying about a particular doctor being in- or out-of-network.
 Should you obtain individual health insurance coverage while your short term medical coverage is still in effect, you can contact your health insurance company to cancel at any time.

-Here is a full list of life situations when a short term health insurance plan can fill gaps in coverage:
+Here’s a partial list of life situations when a short-term health insurance plan can fill gaps in coverage:

 - Job loss

 - Employer eliminates group employee health insurance benefits

 - Waiting for new employer health coverage to begin

 - Turning 26 and being removed from parent’s health plan

 - Student insurance offered by college or university isn’t adequate (or isn’t offered)

 - Missed the open enrollment period to sign up for an individual ACA plan

 - Returning from active duty in the military